 Importing Existing PowerPoint Projects into ActivePresenter

-To import a PowerPoint project into ActivePresenter, on the Start Page, click Import PowerPoint.
+You can create ready-made PowerPoint presentations of your own.
+Then, import it into ActivePresenter.
+On the Start Page, click Import PowerPoint.
 Alternatively, click the ActivePresenter button and click Import PowerPoint.
 For more information, see Creating Projects from Microsoft PowerPoint Presentations.

 Developing On-screen Activities for Learners